geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 electrodes, often along a profile.

-Therefore, when we look at data (as in the bottom plot), we see that they will depend upon the orientation depend of the orientation of the survey line, as well as the spacing between electrodes.
+Therefore, when we look at data (as in the bottom plot), we see that they will depend upon the orientation of the survey line, as well as the spacing between electrodes.

-We also notice that the differences measured inside the sphere is constant, whereas outside the sphere, we observe variations in the potential differences in the vicinity of the sphere that then approach a constant value as we move away from the sphere.
+We also notice that the differences measured inside the sphere are constant, whereas outside the sphere, we observe variations in the potential differences in the vicinity of the sphere that then approach a constant value as we move away from the sphere.